Originally Posted by east tx skier

 If You Find To Many Capitals You Can Keep Them...I'm German

-It's always 5pm somewhere on the world, time for a beer!
+It's always 5pm somewhere, time for a beer!